ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/bringup.md

 ```

 **Tip :** If you want to launch Lidar sensor, Intel® RealSense™ R200 and core separately, please use below commands.
-{: .notice--info}

 ``` bash
   roslaunch turtlebot3_bringup turtlebot3_lidar.launch
   roslaunch turtlebot3_bringup turtlebot3_realsense.launch
   roslaunch turtlebot3_bringup turtlebot3_core.launch
 ```
+{: .notice--info}

-**note :** If `lost sync with device` error message is displayed on the terminal window, sensor devices of the TurtleBot3 might not be securely connected.
+**Note :** If `lost sync with device` error message is displayed on the terminal window, sensor devices of the TurtleBot3 might not be securely connected.
 {: .notice--info}

 **[Remote PC]** Run RViz